Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Definitions and preliminaries

 On $W$ there is a natural equivalence relation $\equiv$.
 Let $\Sigma$ be the space of measure-preserving bijections $\sigma\colon\, [0,1] \to [0,1]$.
 Then $h_1(x,y)\equiv h_2(x,y)$ if $h_1(x,y) = h_2(\sigma x, \sigma y)$ for some $\sigma\in\Sigma$.
 This equivalence relation yields the quotient space $(\tilde{W},\delta_{\square})$, where $\delta_{\square}$ is the metric defined by

-As noted above, we suppress the $n$-dependence.
-Thus, by $G$ we denote any simple graph on $n$ vertices, by $h^G$ its image in the graphon space $W$, and by $\tilde{h}^G$ its image in the quotient space $\tilde{W}$.
 For a more detailed description of the structure of the space $(\tilde{W},\delta_{\square})$ we refer to \cite{BCLSV08,BCLSV12,DGKR15}.
 In the sequel we will deal with constraints on the edge and triangle density.
 In the space $W$ the edge and triangle densities of a graphon $h$ are defined by

 For an element $\tilde{h}$ of the quotient space $\tilde{W}$ we define the edge and triangle density by

 where $h$ is any representative element of the equivalence class $\tilde{h}$.